tiagomaie/SINS4fun/README.md

 # SINS4fun
-Simulating INdividuals in Space (but in a much simpler way and perhaps funny way)
+Simulating INdividuals in Space (but in a much simpler and perhaps funny way)

-SINS for Simulating INdividuals in Space is a population genetics program that has been in development for a while at the Population and conservation genetics group at the Instituto Gulbenkian de Ciência.
+SINS for Simulating INdividuals in Space is a population genetics program that has been in development for a while at the Population and Conservation Genetics group at the Instituto Gulbenkian de Ciência.

 Here I show a <b>VERY<sup>VERY<sup>VERY</sup></sup></b> simplified version of SINS just so that people can better understand the concept and maybe have a little fun with the simulations.